-The lower ability of the change in VO2peak compared to the change in VO2VT1 to reflect the exercise training-induced improvement in endurance capacity of HF patients could be attributed not only to the great reliance of VO2peak on the magnitude of effort during exercise testing, but also to the dependence of VO2VT1 on more physiological components of functional capacity than VO2peak.
-Specifically, taking into account that the main limiting factor of VO2peak is central, rather than peripheral, the improvement in VO2peak of HF patients in the early stages of cardiac rehabilitation is possibly caused more by the augmentation of maximum cardiac output, rather than any considerable improvement of mitochondria's ability to consume oxygen.6 On the other hand, VO2VT1 equates to the product of VO2peak with the percent of VO2peak that can be maintained during prolonged exercise, the latter of which is linked primarily to muscular adaptations resulting from prolonged training.6 Thus, the continuing increase in VO2VT1 of HF patients during the whole process of cardiac rehabilitation may be attributed to the improvement of both central and peripheral factors, indicating that changes in VO2VT1 can reflect more thoroughly the underlying ergophysiological mechanisms of the cardiac rehabilitation-induced improvement in endurance capacity.6
+4.3.
+ERGOPHYSIOLOGICAL BASIS OF THE CHANGES IN VO2peak AND VO2VT1.
+The lower ability of the change in VO2peak compared with the change in VO2VT1 to reflect the exercise training-induced improvement in endurance capacity of HF patients could be attributed not only to the great reliance of VO2peak on the magnitude of effort during exercise testing, but also to the dependence of VO2VT1 on more physiological components of functional capacity than VO2peak.
+Specifically, taking into account that the main limiting factor of VO2peak is central, rather than peripheral, the improvement in VO2peak of HF patients in the early stages of cardiac rehabilitation is possibly caused more by the augmentation of maximum cardiac output, rather than any considerable improvement of mitochondria's ability to consume oxygen.6 Conversely, VO2VT1 equates to the product of VO2peak with the percentage of VO2peak that can be maintained during prolonged exercise, the latter of which is linked primarily to muscular adaptations resulting from prolonged training.6 Thus, the continuing increase in VO2VT1 of HF patients during the whole process of cardiac rehabilitation may be attributed to the improvement of both central and peripheral factors, indicating that changes in VO2VT1 can reflect more thoroughly the underlying ergophysiological mechanisms of the cardiac rehabilitation-induced improvement in endurance capacity.6